Sioux Falls School District

 Sioux Falls School District 49-5 is a public school district located in Sioux Falls, South Dakota, United States.
 The district has 23 elementary schools, 6 middle schools and 4 high schools.
-As of 2024, Sioux Falls School District serves over 25,000 students.
+As of fall As of 2025, the Sioux Falls School District serves over 24,000 students.

 Most of the district is in Minnehaha County, while portions are in Lincoln County.
 Most portions of the district are in Sioux Falls, but some are unincorporated areas.

+With the opening of Jefferson High School in 2021, the school district has a high school named for each of the four United States Presidents depicted on Mount Rushmore.